ascoos/vsc-ascoos-cms-snippets/README.md

 `writeScriptFiles`              |  0.0.1  |
 `writeCombinedScriptFiles`      |  0.0.1  |
 `writeDefScripts`               |  0.0.1  |
-`writeJAScripts`                |  0.0.1  | Γράφει τα jAscoos και τα jQuery javascripts στο τέλος της σελίδας.... μαζεμένα...
+`writeJAScripts`                |  0.0.1  | Writes the jAscoos and jQuery javascripts at the bottom of the page.... bundled...
 `writeCustomHead`               |  0.0.1  |
 `dynamicLoadScript`             |  0.0.1  |
-`getName`                       |  0.0.1  | Παίρνουμε το το όνομα ή τίτλο από ένα πεδίο Text `setOffline`                    |  0.0.1  | Θέτει εκτός λειτουργία ή επναφέρει σε λειτουργία το frontend του ιστοχώρου.
+`getName`                       |  0.0.1  | We get the name or title from a Text field `setOffline`                    |  0.0.1  | Takes offline or restarts the frontend of the website.
 `writeDocType`                  |  0.0.1  |
 `headDOCInfo`                   |  0.0.1  |
 `startHead`                     |  0.0.1  |